Insects & Disease

 Bubble Caps

-Verbenone for ponderosa and lodgepole pine: $110 for 10 bubble caps (1 pack)
+• Verbenone for ponderosa and lodgepole pine: $115 per pack

 This short documentary film tells the story of Professor Diana Six from the University of Montana and her work on the mountain pine beetle (Dendroctonus ponderosae).
 This film was made with a team of scientists and filmmakers at the International Wildlife Film Festival Filmmaker Labs in Missoula, Montana and was screened at the festival.